TurboDebt Takeaways

 Once your CD matures, there are two main options available to you:

-• You can cash out and have the funds deposited in your checking account if you want to use the money for a specific purpose, such as paying off credit card debt.
+• Cash out: You can cash out and have the funds deposited in your checking account if you want to use the money for a specific purpose, such as paying off credit card debt.
 You can also move the money to a savings account if you’d like to keep saving or to an IRA if you want to save for retirement.

 Can You Withdraw Money Before the Maturity Date?

-Early withdrawal from a Navy Federal CD before the maturity date can result in penalties.
 Here’s what you can expect to pay for different terms:

 If you’re planning to open a new certificate account, Navy Federal is a good choice.
 The credit union offers higher rates, low minimum balances, and terms ranging from three months to seven years.
 The deposits are insured by the National Credit Union Administration (NCUA).